Student Diversity and Enrichment Pipeline Programs

 The PSP summer session includes clinical, academic and hands-on opportunities to learn more about medicine and other health careers.
 We will take part in sessions from: Morsani College of Medicine, College of Nursing, College of Public Health, School of Physical Therapy, the College of Pharmacy and our Physician Assistant program.

 After the summer PSP session is complete, the rest of our work is just beginning.
 OSDE will continue to support you with tutoring sessions, research assistance and volunteer opportunities.
 This will include regular advising sessions, long term professional development, application, and test prep assistance.
 As part of the PSP family, you will become both a mentor and mentee as you work towards your goals.

 The application is open now and the priority deadline for submissions is March 1st.
 Eligibility details are in the application.
 International students are welcome to apply, but will not be eligible for the $1500 stipend.

 All applications received by the deadline will be considered equally.
-Please start the process early so you are able to submit all materials before March 1st.
+Please start the process early so you are able to submit all materials by March 1st priority deadline.
 Applications submitted after this date will be reviewed if space is available.

 For any questions please contact Kevin Casey at firstname.lastname@example.org.